SebastJava/linuxmint-logo/README.md

 ### Color

 I sincerely, really don't like the current official Mint logo color: #86BE43.
 This 87° hue is a yellow-green.
 This could be nice, when pure, but this is one of the brightest colors.
 So, it must be heavily subdued.
 And then it doesn't look nice at all.
 This #86BE43 is some kind of grayish yellowish green.
 Some kind of khaki green.
 The LinuxMint team wants to avoid pure green.
 Or forest green.
 I understand and agree with that.
 But then, I suggest moving into much higher hues, such as over 160°.
 I found this "Mint Leaf" color on https://flatuicolors.com/palette/us.
 This: #00B894.
 That's much better.
 I still keep searching for new colors.

+### Save as Plain SVG and use pixels (px) as units

+All these files are saved as plain SVG (Inkscape > File > Save As...
+Plain SVG).
+This makes the files smaller without loosing any important data.
+Except one information: all units are in pixels.
+Everything was made using round numbers here.
+There is no such thing as `x=1.234 px` anywhere here.
+Prior to doing any edit, please set your document and tool units to pixels and use only round numbers.